What being Filipino-American means to me

 If you want to read more about how culture shapes different parts of our lives, I discuss it my posts on how culture impacts time and how culture impacts education.

-I love meeting other Filipinos - we run deep.
-There’s just something so comforting about meeting another Filipino - you just automatically get it.
-Spaces where you feel like you belong and where you feel seen and heard are so important.
-For me, that space was the Filipino club in college - shoutout Barkada SCU.
-I saw the Filipino flag at their table in Benson (iykyk), and my ears perked up.
+In college, that space for me was the Filipino club—shoutout to Barkada SCU.
+I remember seeing the Filipino flag at their table in Benson (iykyk), and my ears perked up.
 I knew I had found my people for the rest of college and beyond.

 For me, being Filipino-American means everything, yet it is something I struggle to put into words because it’s just who I am.